-Although Simena was first mentioned by Pilinius in 1C AD, it dates back to 4C BC where we learn from Lycian inscriptions and silver coins.
+Although Pilinius in 1C AD first mentioned Simena, it dates back to 4C BC, where we learn from Lycian inscriptions and silver coins.
 Simena was part of the Lycian Union and was represented the city Aperlai.
 After Anatolia became part of the Roman Empire, Simena sustained its independence.
-When aproaching to the shore, a Roman bath comes first which was built in 79 BC.
-Lycian cities are famous for the rock tombs and sarcophaguses which you can see in Simena.
-The Lycians built a theater which has 300 persons capacity and a temple which was converted into a church later a mosque.
+When approaching the shore, a Roman bath comes first, which was built in 79 BC.
+Lycian cities are famous for the rock tombs and sarcophaguses, which you can see in Simena.
+The Lycians built a theater that has a 300 person capacity and a temple which was converted into a church, later a mosque.
 Most of the sarcophaguses are in the water.

 You can book Kekova-Simena Tour with Romos Travel.

 Visit and see the most famous highlights of Antalya

 Or please click below to go back to ‘Antalya’ Page